joyent/conch-api/docs/modules/Conch::DB::Result::Workspace.md

 ## TO\_JSON

-Include information about the user's permissions, if available.
+Include information about the user's role, if available.

 ## user\_id\_for\_role